ccp-project/eval-scripts/README.md

 create a new Linux VM with this directory (eval-scripts/) linked as `/ccp` inside the VM.
 You can access the VM by running `vagrant ssh`.

-If you already have a Linux machine or VM and you do not wish to use Vagrant you can simply clone this repository and run the `ccp-system-setup.sh`.
-All of our experiments were run on a machine with Ubuntu 17.10 (Linux 4.13).
-We rely on tcpprobe for congestion window instrumentation, which was removed in the latest Ubuntu LTS release (18.04 -> kernel 4.15).
-Therefore unfortunately we cannot support these scripts on newer kernels.

 Once you have a machine setup, simply running `make` inside this directory (or `/ccp` inside the Vagrant VM) should build all of the necessary components.

 Below is a list of all figures in the paper and the commands necessary to run the corresponding experiment.

+### Kernel Version
+If you already have a Linux machine or VM and you do not wish to use Vagrant you can simply clone this repository and run the `ccp-system-setup.sh`.
+All of our original experiments were run on a machine with Ubuntu 17.10 (Linux 4.13).
+For certain experiments, we relied on `tcpprobe` for congestion window instrumentation, which was removed in newer kernel versions.
+Therefore, some scripts may not work on newer kernels, but newer versions of CCP (which this repository now points to) run on newer kernels (we have tested kernel 5.4).

 ## Figure 3: BBR Example

 1. Load ccp-kernel: `cd ccp-kernel && sudo ./ccp_kernel_load ipc=0`
 2. Start BBR: `cd bbr && sudo ./target/release/bbr --ipc=netlink`
 3. Start an iperf server: `iperf -s -p 5000`
-4. Start an iperf client with ccp inside mahimahi and with logging:
+4. Start mahimahi with logging:
-`mm-delay 10 mm-link --cbr 48M 48M --uplink-queue="droptail" --downlink-queue="droptail" --uplink-queue-args="packets=160" --downlink-queue-args="packets=160" --log=bbr.log iperf -c $MAHIMAHI_BASE -p 5000 -t 30 -i 1 -Z ccp`
+`mm-delay 10 mm-link --cbr 48M 48M --uplink-queue="droptail" --downlink-queue="droptail" --uplink-queue-args="packets=160" --downlink-queue-args="packets=160" --uplink-log=bbr.log`
+5. Inside the mahimahi shell, start a CCP-enabled iperf sender: `iperf -c $MAHIMAHI_BASE -p 5000 -t 30 -i 1 -Z ccp`
-5. Graph the result: `mm-graph mahimahi.log 20`
+6. Graph the result: `mm-graph mahimahi.log 20`
+7. Result will be in `bbr.eps`.

 This process is automated in the following script.